 Editor’s note: On the topic of UE consent in order to have its QoE being reported, text from KI#2 description of TR 26.942 is placed here for reference: “NOTE 1: It is presumed that the user has granted consent for its UE data to be collected, reported and subsequently exposed by means outside the scope of the study or following normative work.”.

+15: ????The Media AF may report the received users QoE to the OAM optionally (as a response to step 11).

-16: NWDAF collects the data from OAM in order to perform further analytics.
+16: The OAM additionally may report this information to the NWDAF in order to perform further data analytics.This could be optionally configured by the network operator/service provider.

 17: As soon as the Energy Information AF receives the QoE metrics reported by the UE, the Energy Information AF starts processing the recevied QoE metrics.